Hosein Khajeh-Hosseiny: Public service

 In June 2018, Khajeh-Hosseiny was elected to the board of trustees of the Brookings Institution headquartered in Washington, D.C.
 In 2000, he helped found the U.K. non-profit, UnLtd (The U.K. Foundation for Social Entrepreneurs) and continues as a member of the organization's investment committee.
 In September 2018, he was elected to the Board of Trustee of Be the Business, an organization created to close the UK's productivity gap.
 In February 2020, he was elected to the board of trustees of the Royal Albert Hall Trust in London, U.K. He is a judge for Cambridge University’s Social Innovation Prize, which rewards individuals whose work creates social change at a local or national level.
 In October, 2022, Khajeh-Hosseiny was appointed to the board of trustees of the RSA, (The Royal Society for the Encouragement of Arts, Manufactures and Commerce).

+In June 2024, Khajeh-Hosseiny was elected to the board of trustees of the RASE, (The Royal Agricultural Society of England).
+In January 2025 Khajeh-Hosseiny was elected to the board of trustees of the United Kingdom’s NATIONAL OCEANOGRAPHY CENTRE (NOC) and Chairman of NOC Innovations.

 Personal life

 Khajeh-Hosseiny is married to Afsaneh Yasmin Khajeh-Hosseiny.
 They reside in London and San Francisco.